-Case 39 is a 2009 horror film directed by Christian Alvart who is also familiar with his space-horror movie Pandorum (2009).
+Case 39 (2009) is a psychological horror film directed by Christian Alvart who is also familiar with his space-horror movie Pandorum (2009).
+Case 39 is well recognized for its excellent plot progression and character developments.
+The movie is also

 Original Title Case 39